Menu

 Some respondents were concerned about St. Gabriel’s merging with other parishes or schools.
 There is no plan for this.
 Thus, Fr.
 Molini must continue to make this point clear to parishioners.
 Specific to St. Gabriel and St. Raphael, they are two independent parishes with two independent parish elementary schools and two separate and strong parish communities.
 There are no plans for any changes to this configuration.

 Parishioners want the Archdiocese to show support for this effort in a tangible manner.
 Fr.
 Molini has already broached this subject with those involved and is in the process of taking next steps.
 The Archdiocese has given us their approval to begin a campaign, and gave us grant for initial startup costs.
+They will also be very closely involved throughout the construction and contracting process.

 The original proposal for a $7.2M capital campaign was viewed as too large.
 Still, conducting a capital campaign was supported by the vast majority of survey respondents.
 And we’ve reduced the overall projected cost to $5.5M.